 50. Bring entertainment with you

-Especially for long journeys and flights you’ll want to keep yourself entertained.
-You can do this by preparing in advance, such as downloading shows on Netflix, taking portable board games and cards, portable video game players and other such things.
+Especially for long journeys and flights, you’ll want to keep yourself entertained.
+You can do this by preparing in advance, such as downloading shows on Netflix, Amazon Prime, or another service.
+Or by taking portable board games and cards, portable video game players and other such things.
 See ideas of games to take travelling.

 Noticed a mistake?
 Let us know.